Princic-1837592/opt_args/README.md

 This crate allows you to auto-generate macros to call functions and instantiate structs with default named arguments

-Import the macro and use it on a function or struct definition like this
+Import the macro and use it on a function or struct like this
 ```rust
 use opt_args::opt_args;